7 Reasons Why You Should Plan a Day Trip to Albany NY

 Albany is home to a vibrant visual arts community, and you can be a part of it!

-Create your own masterpiece at Canvas, Corks & Forks in both Schenectady and Troy where you can enjoy a glass of wine and a mac n' cheese bar while you paint with all your friends.
+Create your own masterpiece at Canvas, Corks & Forks where you can enjoy a glass of wine and a mac n' cheese bar while you paint with all your friends.
 Stop by The Arts Center of the Capital Region in Troy for classes in jewelry making, stained glass, woodworking, writing, pottery, digital arts, dance, yoga and more!
 Make sure to visit The Arts Center's work-class art exhibits in their four galleries as well.

 Not only does the Capital Region have art classes, it also has galleries where you can view beautiful and intriguing pieces.
 Explore the Albany Center Gallery, a non-profit exhibition space featuring contemporary visual art from emerging and established regional artists for more art-filled fun.